Chicken on a Chain: Background

 Little information about Chicken's parentage is known, except that his sire was #599 Scar.

-In 2006, stock contractor Jeff Robinson purchased Chicken on a Chain from a family "out in the sticks" in South Carolina.
+In 2006, North Carolina stock contractor Jeff Robinson purchased Chicken on a Chain from a family "out in the sticks" in South Carolina.
 He purchased the bull from Ernie Treadway Rodeo Co.
 This is where the story of how Chicken got his name comes in.
 According to Robinson's bull handler, Clint Haas:

 They went down 'ner and they knocked on the door and this little boy come to the door.
 They was like, 'We're here to pick up that bull.'
 That little boy says, 'Yes, dad told me you could have him, but said on one condition: he had to leave his name the same.'
 And Jeff's like, 'What his name?'
 And he says, 'Chicken on a Chain.'
 Jeff's like, 'Ok, how'd he get that name?'
 The boy says, 'That mean mother (expletive) got out and run through' – they had them, they was into cock fighting.
 You know how they got all them roosters staked out with a chain on the foot to keep them in place?
 Apparently he'd run through the prized fighting chickens and got the best rooster's chain wrapped around his foot.
 That little boy said it took us a damn two weeks to catch the son of gun to get the chain off.
 He drug a dead chicken for two weeks.
 After that they called him Chicken on a Chain.

 For the bulk of that first year, the bull was mean and difficult, and Robinson contemplated selling.
 However, instead he "loaded him on his trailer and hauled him around from one Touring Pro Division event to another for much of the year".
 A couple of years after purchasing Chicken, he had a couple dozen more bulls.
 "You hear in sports where one guy carries a team," Robinson said.
 "Well, this bull carried me.
 He gave me the opportunity to be where I'm at.
 Without him I wouldn't be where I'm at, no doubt."

 Chicken on a Chain was a huge bull, and in his stock contractor's own words, he was described as, "impossible to miss."
 Black with lighter brown spots, he had huge horns.
 With a big white stripe that went all the way down his face, he weighed in at more than 2,100 pounds, and was called a "freak of nature" by many of the top PBR riders of the world because of his massive size and his athleticism.